 Hendricksons on the Farmington River: Wonderful news.
 The Hendricksons are on the Farmington River.
 In New England, this is one of the best and most anticipated hatches of the year.
 And its a moveable feat too.
 What do I mean?
 Well the Farmington River is a bottom release tailwater fishery.
-So water temperatures warm as you move downstream.
-Consequently the Hendericksons (Ephemeralla subvaria) come off first way down in Unionville, Connecticut and then slowly travel upstream with each passing sunny day, eventually reaching the Hogback Dam in Riverton.
+Hence the water is coldest up by the dam.
+But the water temperatures warm as you move downstream. ( 50 degrees is the minimum required to kick off the hatch) Consequently the Hendericksons (Ephemeralla subvaria) come off first way down in Unionville, Connecticut and then slowly travel upstream with each passing sunny day, eventually reaching the Hogback Dam in Riverton.
 All told there should be Hendricksons popping somewhere on the river for nearly a month!
+See 2021 Update here

 Got up on the river yesterday.
 Right off I went to Upcountry Sportfishing and spoke with Bruce Marino to get the latest info.
 Bruce told me the Hendricksons have come up into the New Hartford stretch, adding typically there are “spinners” on the water in the morning, followed by duns around 2PM, and then a “spinner fall” near 6PM.
 Sounded great.
 So I asked world class fly tyer Bruce to pick out a few of his favorite flies for me, and then headed to the water.